ga-curriculum/python-for-javascript-developers-classes-lab/exercise/README.md

 ### Step 8 - Managing gameplay

-The last step is to combine all of these methods in a functional gameplay loop.
+The last step is combining all these methods in a functional gameplay loop.
 The loop should continue until a `winner` or `tie` is declared.

 Below is an outline of how you might structure the `play_game` method: